 If you’re at all on the fence about hiring a doula, you may want to interview several doulas with your partner.
 Childbirth Connection has a great list of interview questions for a doula.
-They also have a list of websites that you can use to find doulas in your area.
+The website DoulaMatch.net has a great search function for finding birth doulas.

 - Caton, D., M. P. Corry, et al. (2002).
 “The nature and management of labor pain: executive summary.”
 Am J Obstet Gynecol 186(5 Suppl Nature): S1-15.

 - Declercq, E. R., Sakala, C., Corry, M. P., et al. (2007).
 “Listening to mothers II: Report of the second national U.S. survey of women’s childbearing experiences.”
 The Journal of Perinatal Education 16:9-14.

 - Declercq, E. R., Sakala, C., Corry, M. P., et al. (2013).
 “Listening to mothers III pregnancy and birth: Report of the third national U.S. survey of women’s childbearing experiences.”
 New York: Childbirth Connection.

 - DONA International.
 (2015).
 Code of Ethics: Birth Doula.
 Published at https://www.dona.org/wp-content/uploads/2016/09/COE-SOP-Birth.pdf.
 Accessed on July 24, 2017.

 - Gagnon, A. J., Waghorn, K. (1996).
 “Supportive care by maternity nurses: a work sampling study in an intrapartum unit.”
 Birth 23 (1): 1-6.